The Cocoa and Forests Initiative Action Plan

 1. INTRODUCTION

 J. H Whittaker’s signed to the Cocoa & Forests Initiative since 2018.
 Since then, it has been committed to implementing interventions in its supply chain that fulfil the 3 CFI commitments.
-In Ghana we source from 3 cocoa cooperatives in the Central and Western regions.
+In Ghana we source from 4 cocoa cooperatives in the Central and Western regions.
 We are committed to developing these cooperatives through the implementation of interventions and actions that improve farmers’ livelihood, protects, and restore forest and improve rural life.
-This report provides update on progress made by J. H. Whittaker’s on its commitment to the Cocoa & Forests Initiative in Ghana.
+This report provides update on the progress made by J. H. Whittaker’s on its commitment to the Cocoa & Forests Initiative in Ghana.

 2. THE COCOA & FORESTS INITIATIVE: COLLECTIVE ACTION TO END COCOA-RELATED DEFORESTATION